Last Updated on February 19, 2024

 Below, Samantha Rife reviews the 2022 period drama “The Confessions of Frannie Langton.”

-Willow and Thatch readers will be excited to know that Rife, who owned a historical costuming retail shop in Gettysburg, is opening Fancy Some Drama, the first brick-and-mortar woman-owned storefront devoted exclusively to period drama.
-See the link in her bio at the end of the review to learn more about her plans for this special endeavor, to support and follow along with the journey, and to shop her online period drama store.
+Willow and Thatch readers will be excited to know that Rife, who owned a historical costuming retail shop in Gettysburg, operates Fancy Some Drama, an online shop devoted exclusively to period drama.
+See her bio at the end of the review to shop her period drama store.

 “The Confessions of Frannie Langton” (2022) starts in a familiar Gothic setting: a 19th-century prison, where Frannie Langton (Karla-Simone Spence) is being tried for a murder she cannot remember.
 From the beginning, Frannie refuses to be seen as a victim of her past.
 Speaking to Frannie while in prison, her lawyer entreats her to use her former status as a slave in Jamaica as a means for her defense.
 She adamantly refuses, stating that he merely wants a “slave story.”
 Her rich story is far, far more.